xlucn/dmenu_drun/README.md

 As you can guess from the name, this script is `dmenu_run` counter-part for desktop applications, the `drun` is borrowed from `rofi`'s modi name.

+## Features

+- Fast enough loading.
+- Options to show various information (see usage).
+This can help matching more info.
+- You can customize `dmenu` command as you like.
+  - If using `rofi -dmenu` as `dmenu` replacement, it will show icons!
+However, that seems just like `rofi -show drun`.
+Why not reinvent some wheels, right?
+- Considers lots of freedesktop specifications.

 ## Requirements

 - `dmenu` or alternatives like `rofi`